Love is everything.

 When two mature souls come together, they engage in a mutual dance of deep knowingness that they are here to appreciate one another in the deepest possible way and through their love bring into being something precious for the entire world.
 Such sacred unions extend far beyond what the human eye may see; their bond creates a blessed aura that inspires everyone in their presence.

-It exists regardless of the physical realms; no matter if separated or not, the two souls are deeply bonded, both emotionally and spiritually.
+Sacred relationships are written and they are married in the heavens.
+Their bond exists regardless of the physical realms; no matter if separated or not, the two souls are deeply bonded, both emotionally and spiritually.
 When you feel so connected to another person – it is an incredibly deep and powerful bond.
 It is inseparable and truly life changing.
 It is insatiable.
+The desire is undeniable, and the union is inevitable.
 And it is also very painful if for various reasons you are separated.
 There is also a deep understanding of one another – you are both incredibly tuned-in and know what the other person needs; there is an almost telepathic connection between you and there is instant soul recognition upon first meeting.
 It is a deep knowing.
 It is a deep merging on all levels.

 Sacred relationships are both eros and agape.